anderkve/FYS3150/code_examples/classes/example_2/README.txt

 How to build and run the examples
 ---------------------------------

-Build: g++ main.cpp -o main.exe
+Build: g++ main.cpp -o main
-Run: ./main.exe
+Run: ./main